 Again, this differs from product to product.

-Some products tend to be louder than others and certain features like water jets can make a bit more noise than others.
-They are not soundless unless all of the features are just manual (i.e. foot rollers that you have to move your feet across).
+A: Some spas tend to be louder than others and certain features like water jets can make a bit more noise than others.
+They are not quiet unless all of the features are just manual (i.e. foot rollers that you have to move your feet across).

 But they are designed for relaxation purposes so generally speaking, they aren’t too loud.
 You could enjoy reading a book or watching television or even have a conversation without having to shout over the sounds of the foot spa.